MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Set-Secret.md

 ```

 This example adds a secret named `PublishSecret` to the `LocalStore2` vault with extra metadata.
-However, vault `LocalStore2` does not support secret metadata and the operation returns an error.
+However, vault `LocalStore2` doesn't support secret metadata and the operation returns an error.

 ## PARAMETERS

 ### -Metadata

 Specifies a **Hashtable** containing key-value pairs to associate with the secret in the vault.
 The
-specified extension vault may not support secret metadata.
-If the vault does not support metadata,
+specified extension vault might not support secret metadata.
+If the vault doesn't support metadata,
 the operation fails and returns an error.
 The values of any metadata in the hashtable must be one of
 the following types: